Presentation

 Table of Contents

-One night they killed tree antelopes beside Creek under the rocky hilltop.
-When some of those people searched for gold by the Creek, a man with the name Alvaro clambered to the top of the Hill and he found gold nuggets.
-Creek were named Antelope Creek, the canyon on the east side of the hill became Weaver Gulch, and top of the hill who contained head ore became Rich Hill.
+One night they killed three antelope beside a creek under the rocky hilltop.
+When some of the party searched for gold by the creek, a man named Alvaro clambered to the top of the hill and found gold nuggets.
+The creek was named Antelope Creek, the canyon on the east side of the hill became Weaver Gulch, and the top of the hill that contained the ore became Rich Hill.

 Photograph by: Neal Du Shane 2005

-After the killing of William Segna in 1898 who was the owner of combined saloon and general store, people moved from Weaver because of the perceived and real danger to their lives to Octave, the nearby town halfway between Stanton and Weaver.
+After the killing of William Segna in 1898 who was the owner of a combined saloon and general store, people moved from Weaver because of the perceived and real danger to their lives, moving to Octave, the nearby town halfway between Stanton and Weaver.

 ADOPT THIS CEMETERY